phusion/open-vagrant-boxes/README.md

  * We provide a bigger virtual hard disk: around 40 GB.
  * We use LVM so that partitioning is easier.
  * Our default kernel version is 3.8, so that it's easy to use [Docker](http://www.docker.io/).
+ * The memory cgroup and swap accounting are turned on, for some Docker features.

 Prebuilt boxes are available at https://oss-binaries.phusionpassenger.com/vagrant/boxes/